rcmcooperative/partner-TOSI/README.md

 - [x] Interview invitations sent
 - [x] Publicize invitations and open call (The Neuro Comms, internal mailing lists, LinkedIn)
 - [ ] Objectives for the community distilled from interaction observations, community interviews and organizational priorities.
+- [ ] Exploration of Incentives with GRC
 - [ ] Objectives refined with TOSI

 ### Milestone 4: (Diagnosis) Baseline